NEW! Meerkats garden ornaments - perfect Easter presents

-Discover how to get your paws on this meerkat cutie at our Meerkovo Meerkats Toys page.
+Discover how to get your paws on this meerkat cutie before he disappears at our Meerkovo Meerkats Toys page.

 Your UNIQUE online guide to watching meerkats created in response to the loads of emails we got asking, "Where can I see meerkats in the UK?".

-Our updated list for 2013 features over 50 zoos, parks and gardens in England, Wales, Scotland and Northern Ireland where you can watch meerkats in their own 'manor' this Easter.
+Our exclusive list features over 50 zoos, parks and gardens in England, Wales, Scotland and Northern Ireland where you can watch meerkats in their own 'manor'.

 You can't buy a real meerkat here, but you can adopt a meerkat in the wild with a special gift pack, helping to conserve these adorable animals in their natural habitat.